BMITDEE resource center

 - Formula comparison: compares Mifflin-St Jeor, Katch-McArdle and Harris-Benedict-style estimates.

-- TDEE calibration: estimates real maintenance calories from actual intake and weight change.
+- TDEE calibration: now available as an interactive tool for estimating real maintenance calories from actual intake and weight change.

 - Embed calculator: a future backlink-focused widget for blogs and fitness sites.